 The NI EtherCAT RIO chassis provides deterministic, distributed I/O to maintain the tight timing and synchronization needed for time-critical systems.
 Using real-time Ethernet, this 8-slot rugged chassis for NI and third-party C Series modules communicates deterministically with any CompactRIO system, real-time industrial controller, or real-time PXI system that has two Ethernet ports.
 You can daisy chain multiple slave chassis from the controller to expand time-critical applications to high-channel counts while maintaining hard determinism.
 Plus, you can embed FPGA code on your expansion I/O to offload processing from the controller and reduce response time.
 The NI 9144 features eight C Series I/O slots and a 2M gate FPGA for custom timing, inline processing, and control.

 LabVIEW is a graphical programming environment used by millions of engineers and scientists to develop sophisticated measurement, test, and control systems using intuitive graphical icons and wires that resemble a flowchart.
-It offers unrivaled integration with thousands of hardware devices and provides hundreds of built-in libraries for advanced analysis and data visualization – all for creating virtual instrumentation.
+It offers unrivaled integration with thousands of hardware devices and provides hundreds of built-in libraries for advanced analysis and data visualization—all for creating virtual instrumentation.
 The LabVIEW platform is scalable across multiple targets and OSs, and, since its introduction in 1986, it has become an industry leader.
-The LabVIEW Real-Time and FPGA modules allow you to develop, debug, and deploy applications to the microprocessor and FPGA on the CompactRIO.
+The LabVIEW Real-Time and FPGA modules allow you to develop, debug, and deploy applications to the microprocessor and FPGA on the CompactRIO system.

-With the NI LabVIEW FPGA Module, you can create custom measurement and control hardware using graphical programming without having expertise in low-level hardware description languages or board-level design.
-You can use this custom hardware for unique timing and triggering routines, ultra high-speed control, interfacing to digital protocols, digital signal processing (DSP), RF and communications, and many other applications requiring high-speed hardware reliability and tight determinism.
-Use the LabVIEW FPGA Module to develop, compile and deploy applications to the CompactRIO on board FPGA.
+With the LabVIEW FPGA Module, you can create custom measurement and control hardware using graphical programming without having expertise in low-level hardware description languages or board-level design.
+You can use this custom hardware for unique timing and triggering routines, ultra high-speed control, interfacing to digital protocols, digital signal processing, RF and communications, and many other applications requiring high-speed hardware reliability and tight determinism.
+Use the module to develop, compile, and deploy applications to the CompactRIO on board FPGA.